mstksg/inCode/copy/entries/servant-services.md

     The handler is run and is returned as the value in `Right` when used with `runClientM`.

-Again, a nice way to "write" our `parseHandleCleint` function with its handlers is by writing a skeleton definition and letting GHC tell us what goes in each
+Again, a nice way to "write" our `parseHandleClient` function with its handlers is by writing a skeleton definition and letting GHC tell us what goes in each
 hole: